-From miniscule wearables and electric vehicles to enormous reservoirs that store power from wind and solar farms, cell and battery performance remains a limiting factor to technological advancements.
+From minuscule wearables and electric vehicles to enormous reservoirs that store power from wind and solar farms, cell and battery performance remains a limiting factor to technological advancements.
 Improved battery production means less time tethered to charging cords, longer ranges on electric cars, and more reliable, renewable energy grids in the future.

 While OEMs work to optimize energy efficiency in their products, battery cell performance and energy storage are also works in progress.
-Quicker charging, longer life, more power, and sustainability improvements in raw materials and manufacturing processes are all critical areas of innovation.

-Toll processing serves a vital function throughout supply chains and product development for battery manufacturers, speeding up R&D, improving efficiencies, and reducing waste — and saving time, money, and resources along the way.
+Toll processing serves a vital function throughout supply chains and product development for battery manufacturers, speeding up R&D, improving efficiencies, and reducing waste — saving time, money, and resources along the way.

 Leaders in the battery industry look to toll processors to deliver on-demand material expertise for specialized milling, drying, classifying, blending, and compounding of high-value materials from the many minerals used to the thermoplastic polymers needed for manufacturing cells and batteries.

 An experienced toll processor’s material scientists, engineers, and equipment operators work closely with customers to achieve target particle size and material specifications while maximizing processing yields of these high-value raw materials.

 In addition, access to state-of-the-art technology and collaborative, experienced toll processors can help even the sharpest, most insightful battery engineering teams improve their work outcomes.

 ADVANCED TECHNOLOGIES AT A COST SAVINGS OVER IN-HOUSE PROCESSING